OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

 ![](LogPath.png)

-Let's change the `LogPath = "c:\logs"` to `LogPath = "#{LogPath}"` line in our configuration data file.
+Let's change the `LogPath = "c:\logs"` to `LogPath = "#{Project.LogPath}"` line in our configuration data file.
 The #{LogPath} is Octopus Deploy syntax for where the variable LogPath will go.
 Don't forget to check the change in so it can be delivered to Octopus Deploy!

 Now that we've specified the place holder, we need to enable the Substitute Variables in Files feature for our configuration data file deployment step (Step 2).
 To do this, we'll edit Step 2 and click on Configure Features like we did for Step 1.